artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 ![Code breaker random guess][cracking code 2]

 Ok, you enter 15 digits and the program tells you how many of those digits are in the correct position, and how many of the other digits are valid but in the wrong column.
 I can brute force this by modifying one column at a time until I know the correct value.
-The first column is a 4:
+The first digit is a 4:

 ![Code breaker second guess][cracking code 3]